Get an owner builder certificate

 - a single dwelling or detached house - a class 1a building

-- a garage, carport, or shed - a class 10 building - attached to and built at the same time as a single dwelling attached house
+- a garage, carport, or shed attached to and built at the same time as an attached single dwelling - a class 10 building

-- a retaining wall that is unattached to but supports a class 1a or class 2 building
+- an unattached retaining wall that supports a class 1a or class 2 building

 - extensions to any of the above where you are increasing the floor space.

 The construction, extension or renovation of duplexes, townhouses, flats or units can't be done by an owner builder.